I'm being cared for by: Michigan Humane Society - Westland

 Breed: Domestic Shorthair

-1) I am pretty low-key; I'll play when you want and rest with you too 2) I like to be petted, but only when I feel like it.
-Not all the time 3) Quick movements and noises startle me.
-I may not be a good fit for children 4) I don't have a history with dogs 5) I do not seem to enjoy other cats nearby and would prefer to be the only cat in your home 6) You can expect me to shed a bit; frequent brushing will help 7) I am full grown I am not declawed 8) I use my litter box consistently 9) I enjoy meeting most of the people here 10) I am ready to find my forever family!
-Primary Color: Muted Tortoiseshell Weight: 6.6 Age: 5yrs 1mths 3wks
+1) I am pretty low-key; I'll play when you want and rest with you too 2) I love to be petted and touched.
+You can pet me anytime.
+I may even ask to be petted 3) I don't have a history with children, please let me meet yours 4) I don't have a history with dogs 5) I had kitty friends in my previous home 6) You can expect me to shed a bit; frequent brushing will help 7) I am full grown - but I need your help to drop a few pounds 7) I am not declawed 8) I use my litter box consistently 9) I enjoy meeting all sorts of people here 10) I am ready to find my forever family!
+Primary Color: Grey Tabby Secondary Color: White Weight: 14.58 Age: 7yrs 0mths 3wks

 The Michigan Humane Society is the oldest and largest animal welfare organization in Michigan, taking in approximately 35,000 animals per year.
 We have three animal care centers in the Metro area including locations in Detroit, Westland and Rochester Hills, as well as cat adoption centers in PetSmart stores in several locations and an adoption center at Petco in Sterling Heights.
 You are sure to find the perfect pet at one of our adoption locations!

 Ours adoptable pets are available every day!
 Please see specific days and times listed on our website.

 We have a simple adoption application and approval process.
 Our adoption fees vary by animal, but generally include neutering, age appropriate vaccinations, behavior and health assessments, and health insurance.
 In addition, all adopters have free access to our Adopter Support program for assistance with health or behavior issues that may arise.